precice/precice.github.io/pages/docs/configuration/configuration-acceleration.md

 </coupling-scheme:serial-implicit>
 ```

-The acceleration modifies coupling data in `advance()`, meaning, written values by the one participant are not the same when read by the another participant.
+The acceleration modifies coupling data in `advance()`, meaning, written values by the one participant are not the same when read by another participant.
 The values are stabilized (or "accelerated") based on a linear combination of previous iterations.

 * For a **parallel coupling**, all coupling data is accelerated the same way.
 This means all coupling data use the same coefficients for the linear combination.
 * For a **serial coupling** only coupling that is exchanged from the `second` to the `first` participant is accelerated.
 Coupling data exchanged in the other direction (from `first` to `second`) is not modified.